Whether you’re an employer or an employee, here are some tips for how to work from home more effectively

 To avoid the twin homeworking pitfalls of wearing pyjamas all day and barely moving, Suzie Godfrey, Director of The Sweet Reason Company puts her gym kit on every morning: “Once it is on, I have to do some kind of exercise that day, even if it is only one short workout.”

+Don’t worry, there’s no need to spend money on a travel pass.
 Start your day by leaving the house and walking a mile – or however far is realistic for you.
 Turn around, walk back, and let yourself into your ‘office’.
 You’ll immediately be more efficient.
 At the end of the day, ‘commute’ home, which will help you switch off from work.

 Even if yours is a ‘kitchen table firm’, create a dedicated office space, with a door that you open after your commute and close behind you at the end of the day.
 This physical barrier between you and your to-do list acts as a psychological barrier to your ‘business brain’ and makes it easier to bring your focus to your family and friends or even just the television after a long day.